jwde/codesquad-dashboard/README.md

 Then, in the postgres console, run:

-`    GRANT ALL PRIVILIGES ON DATABASE codesquad TO postgres;`
+`    GRANT ALL PRIVILEGES ON DATABASE codesquad TO postgres;`

 On osx (tested on Mavericks), there will not be a system user postgres.
 Instead, run:

 `    createuser -P postgres`
 `    createdb codesquad`
-`    psql -d codequad`
+`    psql -d codesquad`

 Then, in the postgres console, run:

-`    GRANT ALL PRIVILIGES ON DATABASE codesquad TO postgres` `    ALTER DATABASE codesquad OWNER TO postgres`
+`    GRANT ALL PRIVILEGES ON DATABASE codesquad TO postgres` `    ALTER DATABASE codesquad OWNER TO postgres`

 10. Set up environment variables

-On linux, open ~/.profile, on osx, open ~/.bash\_profile, and add the following line:
+On linux, open ~/.profile, on osx, open ~/.bash\_profile (this file might not exist yet), and add the following line:

 `    export DATABASE_URL="postgres://postgres:password@localhost:5432/codesquad"`